 I am an accomplished, versatile writer with particular expertise in science and technology.
-With hundreds of feature articles, weekly columns, op-eds and technical articles published over the past fourteen years, I combine ability and passion for writing to produce stimulating, persuasive and informative copy for any situation.
+With hundreds of feature articles, weekly columns, op-eds, and technical and specialist works published over the past fourteen years, I combine ability and passion for writing to produce stimulating, persuasive and informative copy for any situation.

 Originally from New Zealand I have been based in the U.S. for several years.
 I hold a Ph.D. in Computer Science from the University of Otago, Dunedin, New Zealand.

 Take a look at True/False, a website I created to showcase some of my published popular writing, and Hexes and Cursors, my new blog aimed at computer programmers.
 Below are links to some other samples of my work.

 - How Rodney Brooks revolutionised robotics Stuff

 - A look at how a mission to build a robotic insect led to the Roomba.

 - A keyboard in the palm of your hand The Sydney Morning Herald

 - A survey of gadgets that let you type on your mobile devices using a virtual keyboard.